seanox/xml-micro-exchange-php/README.md

   Therefore please use such [URIs encoded](https://github.com/seanox/xml-micro-exchange/blob/master/manual/api.md#api), in hexadecimal or Base64.
 - DDoS protection
-  MMany requests in one second from the same client are interpreted as an attack and blocked after a short time with status 503 -- there is no solution.
+  Many requests in one second from the same client are interpreted as an attack and blocked after a short time with status 503 -- there is no solution.
   I'm searching for a new hoster, but it's not easy, many have the same restrictions.